davidNidam1/Ex3_server/README.md

 2. **Web Application**: A user interface accessed via a web browser, interacting with the server to fetch and display data.
 The web application code can be found in the [Ex2_Web](https://github.com/davidNidam1/Ex2_Web.git) repository.

 3. **Android Application**: A mobile interface, currently undergoing improvements in its code architecture.
 The Android application code can be found in the [Ex2_Android](https://github.com/davidNidam1/Ex2_Android.git) repository.
+Please note that in the Android app, the Username is still hardcoded (Username = user, password = password), and the transfer to dark mode is via the phone setting itself, as there is no button in the app.
+Additionally, the Android app is connected to a local database.

 # Running the System
 To run the system locally, follow these steps: